saezlab/ShinyCNOR/inst/helppage.md

 ### Upload Data

 Please upload the input files for the CellNOptR packages i.e. the prior knowledge network (PKN) in the simple interaction file (SIF) format and the experimental data in the Minimum Information for DataAnalysis in Systems Biology (MIDAS) format.
-Users can also supply a tidy-style dataframe to convert it into the file in MIDAS format (still not working on R-Shiny... to be integrated...)
+Users can also supply a tidy-style dataframe to convert it into the file in MIDAS format.

 #### SIF format description
 * Contains 3 columns without a header.
 Each column is separated by tabs.